wilsonliaows/docs/connectors/salesforce.md

 Workato offers real-time capabilities for 2 salesforce triggers, namely **New Object** and **New/Updated Object**.
 This allows workato to pick up any object that was created/updated in Salesforce immediately.
 To enable this,
 1. Log in to your salesforce instance and click on 'Setup' on the top right of the page.
 2. On the left hand panel, under Build, click on Create > Workflow & Approvals > Workflow rules.
-3. Select the Object which you want to receive real time updates for and click Next
+3. Select the Object which you want to receive real time updates for and click Next.
-4. Fill in the required and optional field
+4. Fill in the required and optional field:
-  Rule name
+  Rule name,
   Rule Criteria (Rule criteria can be set based on your preference.
-For example, Only when Opportunity status equals “Closed-won".)
+For example, only when Opportunity status equals “Closed-won".)
-  After you are done, click **Save & Next**
+  After you are done, click **Save & Next**.

-5. Select New Outbound Message under Specify workflow actions fill in the required and optional fields
+5. Select New Outbound Message under Specify workflow actions and fill in the required and optional fields.
 6. You are now set up for real-time integration!
 Simply go to your Workato recipe and choose real-time trigger.
 Note that you can only use these triggers with objects you have set up the above steps with.

-To use Salesforce real-time triggers, the user needs to be on the **Workato Enteprise Plan**
+To use Salesforce real-time triggers, the user needs to be on the **Workato Enteprise Plan**.

 ### Working with generic triggers in Salesforce
 In workato, a Trigger refers to a condition that is set to start off a recipe.
 All the triggers on the Salesforce connector deals with **Objects**.
 The name of the trigger tells you exactly what event must occur for a recipe to take place.
 The term "object" is exactly the same as how it is used within Salesforce itself, and refers to things such as leads, opportunities, accounts, as well as custom objects you may have created for your organisation.
 Simply click on the Object field's dropdown list and you will be able to see all the objects associated with the instance of Salesforce you have connected to a recipe.
 For example, you use the trigger **"New Object"** and select **Lead** as the object.
 Your recipe will trigger every time a new lead is created.